 Results are normally available three weeks after the examination.
 Result slips and E-Certificates are sent to the email address provided on the registration form.
 For security reasons, examination scripts will not be returned to candidates.
 If contact details change between the time of registering and the exam sitting, please notify the Examinations Officer on the day of the exam.
 If they change within the three weeks between the sitting and when results are due, please email Natalia@tetaurawhiri.govt.nz.

 There is no cost associated with sitting the LFE.

 Please note that LFE exams are currently being delivered face to face and can only be organised once there’s 20 or more expressions of interest in the same region.
 Once 20 or more EoI’s have been received from a particular region, exam coordinators arrange a sitting venue, date and time.
 These details will be communicated to EOI senders via e-mail informing confirmed exam date, time and venue as well as a link to a registration form for the confirmed exam sitting.

-If you are a people manager who would like to make a booking of 20 or more people for your organisation/business/company, please indicate this in the dropdown box on the EOI form.
-If you'd like to be added to the email list to be contacted when EoI's are open, click here.
+If you are a people manager who would like to make a booking of 20 or more people for your organisation/business/company, please select 'group' in the dropdown box on the form.